 San Jose is about 80km (50 miles) depending on the start/endpoints and the route.
 You could walk that distance and still only get about 3/4 of the way towards your 102km goal.

 These are just a few quick ways to think about the 102km you’d walk to complete Pacer’s UNHCR: Step With Refugees Challenge.
-The challenge lasts 30 days, so you still have plenty of time to walk that distance without pushing yourself too hard.
+The challenge lasted 30 days, but you’re free to take as much time as you need to walk that distance without pushing yourself too hard.

 However far you go, we hope that you’ll help us raise awareness of UNHCR and their mission to help displaced people throughout the world.